pmettaprasert/Pythondata/README.md

 Learning about Kubernetes.
 Trying to deploy a fastapi app using kubernetes.
-This repo will provide me as space to take notes and experiment.
+This repo will provide me a space to take notes and experiment.

 I'm using this tutorial right now and trying to deploy more apps using Kubernetes.
 Gotta start somewhere!